mythril-forge/homebrew-spells/spells/cantrips/resistance.md

 ---

 ## Description
 You touch one willing creature.
-A soft light bathes the creature for a moment, granting it a `+2` bonus to saving throws for the duration.
+A soft light bathes the creature for a moment, granting it a bonus `1d4` to saving throws for the duration.

 ---

 **Classes:** cleric, druid, paladin, artificer

-**Subclasses:** giant soul sorcerer

 **Sources:** PHB, page 272

+**Quality Assurance:** :star: personal pass